OpenTreeOfLife/reference-taxonomy/doc/method/method-details.md

 two taxonomies.

 The separation heuristic used here works as follows.
-We establish a "barrier" taxonomy, containing about 25 higher taxa (Bacteria, Fungi, Metazoa, etc.).
-Before the main alignment process starts, every source taxonomy is aligned - manually, if necessary - to the barrier taxonomy.
+We establish a set of separation taxa, containing about 25 higher taxa (Bacteria, Fungi, Metazoa, etc.).
+Before the main alignment process starts, every source taxonomy is aligned - manually, if necessary - to the separation taxonomy.
 (Usually this initial mini-alignment is by simply by name, although there are a few troublesome cases, such as Bacteria, where higher taxon names are homonyms.)
-For any node/taxon A, the smallest barrier taxon containing A is called its _division_.
-If taxa A and B with the same name N have divisions C and D, and C and D are disjoint in the barrier taxonomy, then A and B are taken to be distinct.
+If taxa A and B with the same name N are in separation taxa C and D, and C and D are disjoint in the separation taxonomy, then A and B are taken to be distinct.
 The heuristic does not apply if C is an ancestor of D (or vice versa); see below.

-[JAR in response to NMF: The barrier taxonomy is not just the top of the tree; it omits many intermediate layers (ranks) and only includes big, well-known taxa.
-E.g. Opisthokonta is omitted because so few sources have it, even though there are barrier nodes both above and below it.
-The barrier is "found" in as many source taxonomies as possible, for the purpose of aligning and dividing up the namespace and preventing animals from being plants.
+[JAR in response to NMF: The separation taxonomy is not just the top of the tree; it omits many intermediate layers (ranks) and only includes big, well-known taxa.
+E.g. Opisthokonta is omitted from the separation taxonomy because so few sources have it, even though there are separation nodes both above and below it.
+A separation taxon must be "found" in at least two source taxonomies in order to be useful for the purpose of aligning and dividing up the namespace and preventing animals from being plants (etc.).

 JAR continuing in response to NMF:
 The problem is not placing everything; that's not hard.
-The only purpose of the barrier (whose taxa are called 'divisions') is to prevent incorrect collapse of what ought to be homonyms.
+The only purpose of the separation taxon is to prevent incorrect collapse of what ought to be homonyms.
 If you have record A with name Mus bos, and record B with name Mus bos, then you generally want them to be unified if they're both chordates, but if one is a chordate and the other